wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/a. Three blockchain pillars and library initilization/lesson.md

     ```

     </CodeBlock>
 2. As we mentioned in the [beginning of this lesson](#three-blockchain-pillars), no action on the blockchain can be done without an [account]().
 Therefore it is necessary to "connect" an account to all the functions operating with the blockchain.
-Later on, the lesson [Account creation and operations with accounts]() will describe two core entities: a private and a public keys.
+In the next lesson, [Account creation, and operations with accounts](), will describe two core entities: a private and a public keys.

     <CodeBlock>

     ```js
     ```
     ```java
-    // Create the private key from a seed
-    PrivateKey privateKey = PrivateKey.fromSeed("seed phrase");
+    // Create the sender's private key from a seed PrivateKey privateKey = PrivateKey.fromSeed("seed phrase");
     ```
     ```php